-The earliest record we have seen so far mentions Walwin Baylis as a carrier when his daughter Emma was baptised in 1831.
+The earliest record we have seen so far mentions Walwin Baylis as a carrier when his daughter Emma was baptized in 1831.
 We know from other records that there was a Robert Baylis who was also a haulier and carrier – he is shown as living in Poultry Brook (the house shown above which was below Daggs allotments).
 We assume this may have been Walwin’s brother and that Walwin and Robert were both sons of Benjamin Baylis, a tailor.

 Benjamin Baylis was a tailor who had been born in Clifford in Herefordshire about 1775.
 There was a large branch of the Baylis family living in Clifford.
 Benjamin may have been the boy christened at Clifford in January 1775/6.
 He was the son of Benjamin and Mary Baylis.
 We do not know when he came to Thornbury but the Gloucester Journal of March 19 1798 shows the men serving in the Gloucestershire militia and one of these is listed as “Benjamin Bailis alias Green of Thornbury, staymaker.”

 We know that Benjamin’s first wife was called Elizabeth.
-Their son, Walwyn (or Walwin) was baptised in Thornbury on 7th February 1800, having been born on 24th December 1799.
+Their son, Walwyn (or Walwin) was baptized in Thornbury on 7th February 1800, having been born on 24th December 1799.
 We suspect therefore that the marriage may have been on 11th October 1797 when a Benjamin Baylis married Elizabeth Ford in St Michaels Church in Bristol.
 Although we haven’t found any birth or baptism record, they must have had another son, Robert, as along with Walwyn, Robert is later referred to in correspondence relating to Benjamin.

 Benjamin was shown as owning a property in Thornbury in the 1800 land tax record.